Lyna Perez Bares Her Booty In Miniscule Black G-String Bikini

 Lyna Perez left very little to the imagination for her latest Instagram snap on Saturday afternoon.
 The curvy model flaunted her buxom body as she rocked a barely there style.

-In the sexy pic, Lyna went full bombshell as she bared her booty in a miniscule black g-string bikini.
+In the sexy pic, Lyna went full bombshell as she bared her booty in a minuscule black G-string bikini.
 The teeny top featured thin spaghetti straps that showcased her toned arms and shoulders and tied around her back and neck.
 The garment also flashed plenty of sideboob in the process.

-The g-string bottoms were pulled up high over her voluptuous hips and fit snugly against her petite waist while showing off her perfectly round booty and giving fans a peek at her toned thighs.
+The G-string bottoms were pulled up high over her voluptuous hips and fit snugly against her petite waist while showing off her perfectly round booty and giving fans a peek at her toned thighs.
 She accessorized the look with a pair of gold, dangling earrings.

 Lyna posed outdoors for the snap.
 She had her back arched and her pert posterior pushed out.
 Her shoulders were back and her busty chest was thrust outward as she twisted her torso to look over her shoulder with a seductive expression on her face.